 \subsection{System Components}

-As shown in Fig. \ref{fi:framework}, the proposed system comprises the following components: \begin{itemize} \item \underline{User Devices:} This module stores and feeds network data to the unsupervised deep learning model $M$ in the server.
-The networks are collected from multiple distributed users' devices in the network and contain information about different system states and events of interest defined by the system administrators. \item \underline{Unsupervised deep Learning Model $M$:} This model is used to learn the network traffic using unsupervised deep learning models.
+As shown in Fig. \ref{fi:framework}, the proposed system comprises the following components: \begin{itemize} \item \underline{User Devices:} User devices are terminal devices in distributed IoT systems that serve as the primary source of network traffic data.
+These devices generate, collect, and transmit data to the network, enabling real-time network anomaly detection. \item \underline{Unsupervised deep Learning Model $M$:} This model is used to learn the network traffic using unsupervised deep learning models.
 In this paper, an unsupervised learning model (i.e., NAD) is utilized to learn the pattern of the normal network traffic (see Section~\ref{subsection:LSTM}). \item \underline{Predictor:} After the deep learning model $M$ is trained on the normal network traffic, $M$ can be used to predict the new upcoming network data. \item \underline{Adaptive Threshold Computation:} This model generates two thresholds $T_1$ and $T_2$ by using Quantiles and Maximum Likelihood Estimation (MLE) (see Section \ref{subsec:ThresholdCalculation}).
 Thresholds are adaptively changing to incorporate the characteristics of new network traffic to identify normal and abnormal network data. \item \underline{Decision:} This module is employed to select network data with the (1-$\alpha$) confidence level by dynamic thresholds, for the training of the machine learning model $M^{'}$ based on the predicted network loss data from the unsupervised deep learning model $M$.
-In addition, the loss of accurately selected network events is utilized to update the thresholds. \item \underline{Supervised Machine Learning Model:} This module uses simple machine learning methods, such as Random Forest classifier (RF), to predict the uncertainty network traffic from an unsupervised deep learning model.
+In addition, the loss of accurately selected network events is utilized to update the thresholds. \item \underline{Supervised Machine Learning Model:} This module uses simple machine learning methods, such as a Random Forest classifier (RF), to predict the uncertainty network traffic from an unsupervised deep learning model.
 This improves the detection performance of unsupervised learning models significantly. \item \underline{Database:} The stored dataset is used to update the machine learning model. \end{itemize}